Decriminalization of homosexuality: Resistance to decriminalization

 Following decolonization, several former British colonies expanded laws that had only targeted men in order to include same-sex behavior by women.
 In many African countries, anti-homosexuality laws were little enforced for decades only to see increasing enforcement, politicization, and calls for harsher penalties since the mid-1990s.
 Such calls often come from domestic religious institutions.
 The rise of Evangelical Christianity and especially Pentecostalism have increased the politicization of homosexuality as these churches have been engaged in anti-homosexual mobilizations as a form of nation building.
 Cameroon had an anti-homosexuality law since 1962, but it was not enforced until 2005.
 That year both the Roman Catholic Church (especially Archbishop Simon-Victor Tonyé Bakot and Cardinal Christian Wiyghan Tumi) and the media began to make homosexuality a political issue.
 As of 2020, Cameroon "currently prosecutes consensual same sex conduct more aggressively than almost any country in the world".
 In Uganda, proposals to deepen the criminalization of homosexuality such as the so-called "Kill the Gays" bill have gained international attention.
-Other African countries such as South Africa, Angola, Botswana, and Mozambique have decriminalized homosexuality.
+Other African countries such as South Africa, Angola, Botswana, Mozambique, and Namibia have decriminalized homosexuality.

+Adherence to Islam is also a major predictor of maintaining laws criminalizing homosexuality and the death penalty for it.
+In some countries, criminalization of homosexuality derives from the application of sharia law.
+State interference in religious matters, for example religious courts having jurisdiction beyond family law or bans on interfaith marriage, is strongly correlated with maintaining the criminalization of homosexuality.